Your journey is not a straight line. And that is okay.

 "School hasn't tried enough"

-Counter: Show what school HAS tried, and evidence it's not working.
+Counter: Show what school has tried, and that it is not working.

 "Wait until next review"

-Counter: No. Needs are NOW.
-Waiting causes educational harm.
+Counter: No. Your child's needs exist now.
+Waiting causes ongoing educational harm.

 Counter: False.
-LA must provide Ed Psych during assessment if needed.
+The LA must commission the Ed Psych during assessment — that is their responsibility, not yours.

-Tribunal panels are independent specialists who understand SEND law.
-They're not employed by your LA.
-They see through bullshit excuses.
-If your evidence shows needs that SEN Support can't meet, you'll win.
+Tribunal panels are independent specialists.
+They are not employed by your LA.
+They see through standard refusal reasoning.
+If your evidence shows needs that SEN Support cannot meet, you will win.

 Complete SEND35a form (refusal to assess)

-Download from gov.uk or submit online.
+Download from gov.uk or complete online at gov.uk/appeal-ehc-plan-decision.
 You need:

 LA responds (30 working days)

-Not required but recommended if LA response contains errors or new claims.
+Not required but recommended if the LA response contains errors or new arguments.
+Keep it factual and evidence-led.

 Tribunal decides